wanton84/Parliament-Management-System/README.md

+# 🏛️ Parliament Management System

-The Parliament Management System is a streamlined application built with Python Streamlit for the frontend and MySQL for the backend.
-It manages parliamentary data such as members, sessions, bills, and committees with efficient relational schemas and SQL queries.
-The system provides an interactive interface to track sessions, manage bills, and view member details, ensuring organized and accessible operations.
-By combining a user-friendly UI with a robust database, the project enhances efficiency, transparency, and ease of parliamentary management.
+The **Parliament Management System** is a Python + SQL application built with **Streamlit** and **MySQL** to streamline and organize parliamentary operations.
+It provides an interactive interface for managing members, sessions, bills, and committees with efficient data handling and visualization.

+## 🚀 Features
+- Manage parliamentary members and their details
+- Schedule and track parliamentary sessions
+- Add and monitor bills and committees
+- Interactive Streamlit UI for real-time access
+- MySQL backend for reliable data storage

+## 🛠️ Tech Stack
+- **Frontend:** Python (Streamlit)
+- **Backend:** MySQL
+- **Language:** SQL, Python